 The efficacy of treatment interventions for ASD is derived from observational studies and clinical experience .

-The initial therapeutic decisions are based upon the degree of disease activity and the subsequent ones based on the clinical response.
+The initial therapeutic decisions are based on the degree of disease activity and the subsequent ones are based on the clinical response.

-The mild disease presents with fevers, rash, arthralgias or mild arthritis.
-The patients with mild disease may respond to NSAIDs alone, but most of them require at least a low dose of glucocorticoid for better control.
-The dose of NSAIDs is in anti-inflammatory range.
+Mild disease presents with fevers, rash, arthralgia, or mild arthritis.
+Patients with mild disease may respond to NSAIDs alone, but most of them require at least a low dose of glucocorticoid for better control.
+The dose of NSAIDs is in the anti-inflammatory range.

-The moderate disease presents with debilitating joint symptoms, high-grade fever or internal organ involvement which is not life-threatening.
+Moderate disease presents with debilitating joint symptoms, high-grade fever, or internal organ involvement which is not life-threatening.
 The patients with moderate disease severity are initially treated with glucocorticoids initiated with prednisone 0.5 to 1 mg/kg per day, depending upon disease severity.
 Biologic, as well as non-biologic disease-modifying antirheumatic drugs, might be needed if the steroids cannot be successfully tapered.
 Anakinra is favored as the initial agent in patients without joint erosions, and methotrexate is preferred in patients with prevalent joint disease.

-The differential diagnosis of adult Still's disease (ASD) is very broad and includes infections, malignancy, rheumatologic disorders, and adverse drug reactions.
+The differential diagnosis of adult Still disease (ASD) is very broad and includes infections, malignancy, rheumatologic disorders, and adverse drug reactions.